wieslawsoltes/Dock/docs/dock-faq.md

 **Deserialization fails with unknown types**

-`DockSerializer` uses type information embedded in the layout.
+`IDockSerializer` implementations (for example `Dock.Serializer.SystemTextJson.DockSerializer`) use type information embedded in the layout.
 If a type cannot be resolved, ensure the assembly that defines it is loaded and referenced by the application.
 For dependency injection scenarios, construct the serializer with an `IServiceProvider` so it can resolve types from the container.

 **What is `DockableLocator` and `ContextLocator`?**